laurentperrinet/laurentperrinet.github.io/content/grant/emergences/index.md

  * TRL: basic research
  * Total grant requested: 6.8 M€

-- This work is supported by a public grant overseen by the French National Research Agency (ANR) under the grant number ANR-23-PEIA-0002.
+- This work is supported by a public grant overseen by the French National Research Agency (ANR) under the grant number ANR-23-PEIA-0002 EMERGENCES.

 ## Latest news